obsproject/obs-websocket/docs/generated/protocol.md

 - Added in v4.0.0

-Scene items have been reordered.
+Scene items within a scene have been reordered.

 **Response Items:**